edbratt/hk2-site-test/introduction.md

 ## Conclusion

-The majority of usages of HK2 should use standard JSR-330 annotations along with [@Service][service] and [@Contract][contract].
+The majority of usages of GlassFish HK2 should use standard JSR-330 annotations along with [@Service][service] and [@Contract][contract].
 In some cases code will also use [IterableProvider][iterableprovider] as outlined above.
-In even rarer cases the code may need extremely specialized control over HK2 by using the programmatic API, as described [here][api-overview].
+In even rarer cases the code may need extremely specialized control over GlassFish HK2 by using the programmatic API, as described [here][api-overview].

-We have gone through many simple examples which have shown the basic functionality of HK2 and JSR-330 in your applications.
+We have gone through many simple examples which have shown the basic functionality of GlassFish HK2 and JSR-330 in your applications.
 Hopefully they have provided you with knowledge about how these annotations work and how they can be used in your own applications.